hidrain/hidrain/README.md

 🔍 <a href="https://hidrain.github.io/frontend-trainee-app/">Search by users with filtering on the server</a> — SPA development with receipting users by axios requests, logic for sorting users by name and birthday closest to the current date.
 Search query filtering.
 Stack: Typescript, React, Redux Toolkit, React Router v6, React Content Loader, axios, styled-components, SASS.

-🍕 <a href="https://hidrain.github.io/delivery-app/">Delivery market</a> — SPA creating using axios requests to get products.
-Ability to add and remove products from the shopping cart.
-Ability to change the number of products in the cart.
-Calculating the sum.
-Stack: Typescript, React, Redux Toolkit, React Router v6, axios, lodash.debounce, css modules, SASS.

 #

 #### My stack